Commute to Work: How to Make It Worth It for Your Employees

 This flexibility allows them to avoid peak travel times or run personal errands as needed.
 They can time their commute to avoid heavy traffic, which will cut down travel time and reduce the commute to some extent.

-Even just not having to rush to the office in the mornings means employees are less worried about making it on time and are ready to focus once they do.
+Even just not having to rush to the office in the mornings means employees are less worried about making it on time and are ready to focus once they get to the office.

 Improved Transport Solutions